 Rensselaer County Dyken Pond

-Together, Rensselaer County and the Friends of Dyken Pond collaborate to interpret the natural communities of plants and animals found at this special place called Dyken Pond.
+Together, Rensselaer County and the Friends of Dyken Pond collaborate to provide high quality environmental education, outdoor recreation and youth development opportunities at this special place called Dyken Pond.

-We are located in Grafton, New York in the midst of the Rensselaer Plateau, an area of high elevation and New York’s fifth largest unfragmented forest.
-Thirty-three ecological communities are found on the property, ranging from beech-maple forests to spruce-fir swamps and vernal pools.
+Located in Grafton, New York, we are in the midst of the Rensselaer Plateau, an area of high elevation and New York’s fifth largest unfragmented forest.
+Over thirty-three ecological communities are found on the property, ranging from beech-maple forests to spruce-fir swamps, beaver ponds and vernal pools.
 This variety offers visitors an exciting blend of places to explore and enjoy.